The Late Bloomer: Plot

-Dr. Peter Newmans is a 30-year-old sex therapist who lives a quiet life alone, silently crushing on his pretty neighbor, Michelle.
-He is known for being a very non-sexual person, and has written a book about how sex is not a necessity.

-Michelle breaks up with her workaholic boyfriend, and Peter takes the opportunity to comfort her.
-In her vulnerability, she kisses him.
-Suddenly he gets a really bad headache and has to leave.
-Around that time he had been getting a few really bad migraines but the reason is not revealed until later.

-The next morning, he is persuaded by his friends to join them at their weekend basketball game, where he is hit in the groin and falls to the ground.
-He attends an emergency room, where his friends say he may have hit his head, so the doctor orders a head CT scan, followed by an MRI.
+Dr. Peter Newmans is a thirty-year-old sex therapist who has written a best selling book about how sex can be a distraction from success.
+His friends and family question why he has never had a romantic relationship and is completely uninterested in sexual desires.
+Peter has developed a close relationship with his neighbor, Michelle.
+When Michelle breaks up with her workaholic boyfriend, Peter comforts her and Michelle kisses him.
+Peter panics and begins to suffer from a migraine, a problem he has been experiencing with increasing frequency.

-During his initial physical examination, the doctor has noticed Peter's under-developed testicles, and becomes increasingly concerned.
-It is discovered he has a long-term benign brain tumor pressed against his pituitary gland, which has caused prolactin to be released into his system while suppressing his testosterone production.
-This means that he has never transitioned to puberty.
+The next morning he plays basketball with his friends; he is hit in the groin and falls unconscious.
+During his examination, the hospital staff poke fun at Peter's under-developed testicles.
+Medical imaging tests confirm he has a long-term benign brain tumor pressed against his pituitary gland.
+This caused him never to experience puberty.

-Elated to learn that he is not a "freak", Peter insists that a procedure be undertaken immediately to remove the tumor.
+Elated to learn he can possibly fix the issue, Peter insists that a procedure be undertaken immediately to remove the tumor.
 After a successful excision, he stays with his parents to recover.
-A little later, he wakes with his first erection, signalling his transition into puberty.
+Peter becomes frustrated as time passes with no changes; his friends hire a stripper to arouse him but this also has no effect.
+Peter does finally obtain an erection, and begins to experience the side-effects of puberty.

-With the onset of puberty, Peter experiences some of its less welcome side-effects, including mood swings, strong sexual desires, voice changes, and severe acne.
-After Michelle leaves for a cooking retreat with Bobby Flay, his symptoms become progressively more severe.
+Peter experiences excessive libido, mood swings, voice changes, and severe acne.
+After Michelle leaves for a cooking retreat, his symptoms become progressively more severe.
 During a FaceTime call with her, he lashes out because of his unfamiliar feelings of jealousy.
+He confides in his teenage neighbor, who suggests he engage in casual sex.
+Peter begins using Tinder and has sex with many different women.

-After Michelle returns, she agrees to a date with Peter, but he blows it by behaving like a jerk.
-He becomes depressed and tries to receive oral sex from one of his patients, but is caught and subsequently fired by his boss.
-He is forced to come to terms with his situation, and has a heart-to-heart with his father over what it means to "be a man".
-Reflecting on his anti-sex book, Peter concludes that a person should have all the (consensual) sex possible, and society should cease to sex-shame individuals because "it's awesome".
-Peter eventually apologizes to Michelle, who becomes pregnant with his child.
-He writes a book for teenage boys about how to become proper men, and he and Michelle live happily ever after.
+When Michelle returns, she accepts a date with Peter.
+Peter acts rude and conceited, causing Michelle to become upset.
+Having ostracized his friends and now Michelle, Peter becomes depressed.
+When he tries to receive oral sex from one of his patients, he is caught by his boss and subsequently fired.
+Forced to come to terms with his situation, Peter has a heart-to-heart with his father.

+Reflecting on his book, Peter concludes that a person should have all the consensual adult sex possible, and society should cease to sex-shame individuals.
+Peter apologizes to his friends and eventually to Michelle.
+They enter into a relationship and she becomes pregnant with his child.
+Peter writes a book for teenage boys about how to become proper men, and he and Michelle live happily ever after.